nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ## Dragon God

   * Head back to the save point and save.
+  * If you have Kid in the Party, Remove her revive and put it on Fargo.
+Switch Kid with Fargo as you will need Fargo's Vigora.
+Just add Revive to level 1 wherever you want on Fargo
   * Head up the teleporter on top of the floor of the defeated boss.

 ### Dragon God (1900/10 Each Phase)